reimagined/hacker-news-resolve/README.md

 ### View Model

-The Hacker News application can display specific story with all extra information for it.
+The **Hacker News** application can display specific story with all extra information on it.
+To add this feature, start with the `storyDetails` view model implementation.
-For this, implement `storyDetails` view model.

 Add the `./common/view-models/storyDetails.js` file.